ISUgenomics/bioinformatics-workbook/dataWrangling/R/generate_heatmaps.md

 ## Clustering and Heatmap generation using R

-Clustering and heat-map helps us to visualize trends in large dataset.
+Clustering and heatmap helps us to visualize trends in large dataset.
 Here, this method will describe how to create one in R

 ## Preparing the dataset